-Editor’s note: We heartily congratulate Donald Glover, who took home acting and series Golden Globes last night for his hit FX show, Atlanta.
+Editor’s note: We heartily congratulate Donald Glover, who took home acting and directing Emmys last night for his hit FX show, Atlanta.
 We could think of no better time to revisit the Q&A we did with him in advance of the first episode this past fall.
 It’s a revealing look at a man who is really coming into his own in Hollywood.
 Enjoy.

 Donald Glover wears more than a few hats.
 As an actor, he’s known as Troy Barnes on the junior college sitcom Community and from movie roles in The Martian and Magic Mike.
 Under the nom-de-rap Childish Gambino, he’s a Grammy-nominated recording artist.
 He’s also a stand-up comic and comedy writer who wrote for (and occasionally appeared on) 30 Rock.